IBurn36360/Twitch_Interface/README.md

 # Advantages

-1. Encompases all currently documented API endpoints available in [Twitch's kraken V3](https://github.com/justintv/Twitch-API/tree/master/v3_resources)
+1. Encompass all currently documented API endpoints available in [Twitch's kraken V3](https://github.com/justintv/Twitch-API/tree/master/v3_resources)
 2. Very simple calls: <code>$editors = $interface->getEditors('test_channel_1', -1, 0, 'Your OAuth Token', 'Your Access Code');</code>
 3. Able to grab theoretically unlimited information
 4. Automatically adds your client-id into the header of every call to avoid rate limits (Don't abuse twitch though, they still reserve the right to rate limit you or even deny your application access.
-I take no responsability for any actions Twitch may or may not take in order to stop abuse of the API)
+I take no responsibility for any actions Twitch may or may not take in order to stop abuse of the API)
 5. Automatically uses a defined certificate for true HTTPS (Has a workaround in case a certificate is not provided to allow calls to go through properly)
 6. Extremely configurable (See [configuration](https://github.com/IBurn36360/Twitch_Interface/blob/master/configuration.md))
 7. Very light weight both in CPU usage and in memory usage (Developed with a single core system in mind [My machine is single core])